absoludity/geometricalgebra.js/README.md

 Copyright 2013 Michael Nelson <michael@liveandletlearn.net>

-Geometric Algebra provides a different way of thinking about vectors, geometry and its applications to physics.
+Geometric Algebra provides a different way of thinking about vectors, geometry and their applications to physics.
 You can read more on the [Wikipedia article](http://en.wikipedia.org/wiki/Geometric_algebra) but be warned that it gets (unnecessarily) complicated rather quickly.
 I've created this JavaScript port of an